wazuh/wazuh-documentation/source/user-manual/capabilities/sec-config-assessment/how-it-works.rst

 .. code-block:: JSON

+   {
      "data": {
        "sca": {
          "scan_id": "697507169",
          "check": {
            "result": "failed",
            "remediation": "Run the following command to enable auditd: # systemctl enable auditd", "compliance": {
              "pci_dss": "10.1,10.7",
-           "tsc": "CC6.1\",CC6.2,CC6.3,CC7.2,CC7.3,CC7.4",
+             "tsc": "CC6.1,CC6.2,CC6.3,CC7.2,CC7.3,CC7.4",
              "cis_csc": "6.2,6.3",
              "cis": "4.1.2"
            },
            "description": "Turn on the auditd daemon to record system events.", "id": "2100",
            "title": "Ensure auditd service is enabled",
            "rationale": "The capturing of system events provides system administrators with information to allow them to determine if unauthorized access to their system is occurring.", "command": [
              "systemctl is-enabled auditd"
            ]
          },
          "type": "check",
          "policy": "CIS Benchmark for Debian/Linux 9"
        }
-   },
+     }
+   }

-The ``result`` is ``Failed`` because the rule did not find ``enabled`` in the output of command ``systemctl is-enabled auditd``.
+The result is `failed` because the rule did not find ``enabled`` in the output of command ``systemctl is-enabled auditd``.

 .. note::
   A **check** will be marked as ``Not applicable`` in case an error occurs while performing the check.